PranavDesai-Git/AiNewsPlatform/readme.md

 ---

 ## Overview
-OllaNews is a streamlined news aggregator that strips away the clutter.
-It fetches the latest updates, sanitizes the content into plain text, and uses a local **Ollama 3B** model to provide concise summaries.
+Ollanews is a news reader that allows you to search for topics of news, fetch articles by strippping away all the ads and also provide an ai summary for the artilces

 ### ️ How it Works
 ```mermaid